 A1.
-Students actively pursuing an undergraduate degree, graduate degree or credential/licensure for the purpose of teaching STEM (Science, Technology, Engineering or Math) subjects at a U.S.
+Students actively pursuing a graduate degree or credential/licensure for the purpose of teaching STEM (Science, Technology, Engineering or Math) subjects at a U.S.

 Q2.
 What does “overall GPA” mean?

 A2.
 This means your grade point average of all coursework to date in the undergraduate, graduate, or credential/licensure program in which you currently are enrolled.
 For graduate students, it would be the overall GPA of your first two (semester-equivalent courses completed in the higher education program.

 Q3.
 What is the deadline for applications?